Reunion

 • Interactive GeO-deck: In 2013, the observation level reopened as the GeO-Deck, named for Buckminster Fuller’s renowned geodesic sphere.
 The newly renovated deck offers visitors unparalleled views of Dallas through high-definition zoom cameras and an interactive digital touch-screen display.

-• Crown Block: The top level of Reunion Tower will reopen in Spring 2023 as Crown Block under the direction of Las Vegas restaurateur Elizabeth Blau and chef Kim Canteenwalla.
-The interior space will undergo a complete overhaul and will be open for both brunch and dinner.
-Patrons will also be able to rent out the 17th floor as an event space just below the restaurant.
+• Crown Block: The top level of Reunion Tower reopened in Spring 2023 as Crown Block under the direction of Las Vegas restaurateur Elizabeth Blau and chef Kim Canteenwalla.
+Poised high above the Dallas skyline, Crown Block offers a culinary experience to surpass that of the typical steakhouse.
+One floor below the restaurant sits Crown Room – a unique, wrap-around event space perfect for hosting a variety of events.

 • Top-tier operations: Reunion Tower is managed by Reunion Tower Operations Company, a wholly-owned subsidiary of Hunt Realty Investments.
 For more information, visit the Reunion Tower website or call (214) 712-7040.